 Mark has over 35 years’ experience in all aspects of the property development and portfolio management arenas and has held senior and executive positions with a number of major retailers in the UK and internationally, in China and Russia.

-Mark was also a commissioned officer in the armed forces for over 10 years, primarily in infantry roles.
+In his younger days, Mark was also a commissioned officer in the armed forces for over 10 years, primarily in infantry roles.

 Ben is a senior researcher at a think tank, working on areas relating to disability, early years and education, and culture policy amongst others.